DDeShon/pythonTypingTest/README.md

 ﻿# pythonTypingTest

 This is a typing speed test application that is currently a work in progress.
+Still needs work on the word wrap functionality, then I plan to develop a landing page to host it online.